nimeshnishamal/Project_Yolo/README.md

   install node module packages using    `npm install`

-  After install node modules Run `ng serve` for a dev server.
+  After install node modules Run `ng serve` for a dev server in *root-directory*.
 And Navigate to `http://localhost:4200/`.

 Backend setup :-

-  run `npm run devStart`
+  run `npm run devStart` command to run backend in *root-directory* as well

 ## other resources